-Also accessible directly off the DOC campsite this one is definitely a lot more challenging as it climbs sharply, via 2500 steps, to an awesome lookout over the Hooker Valley.
+Also accessible directly off the DOC campsite, this one is definitely a lot more challenging.
+In fact, it climbs sharply, via 2500 steps, to an awesome lookout over the Hooker Valley.
 Forget it if your knees are a bit delicate as the return journey will have them begging for mercy!

 2. Wharariki to Pillar Point Lighthouse

 Length 8km return

 This walk is about as varied as it can get within a space of two to three hours.

 Starting at the car park at Wharariki (pronounced Fara-reeki), a 15-minute walk over farmland brought me out on to a simply stunning beach like no other.

 Large sand dunes at the entry point eventually gave way to a vast expanse of clean white/grey sand.
 And just beyond the water’s edge were spectacular rock formations, including one with a couple of arches.
 And, to cap it all, tiny seal pups were playing in a small pool left behind by the receding tide.
 Just stunning.